-This course is designed to examine the historical, philosophical, sociological, political, economic, and legal foundations of American public education system.
+Designed to examine the historical, philosophical, sociological, political, economic, and legal foundations of American public education system.
 Students will explore the nature of school environments, designs, and organization of school curricula and characteristics of effective schools and instruction in grades P-12.
 Educational structures, practices, and projections for the future will be studied.
+Students must earn a "B" or higher in all education courses with an EDU prefix.

 EDU2100 (3-0) 3 cr. hrs.
 Teaching Profession with Field Experience

-Prerequisite: ENG1330 with a grade of "C"
+Prerequisite: ENG 1330 and College Reading with a grade of "C" or better.

-or better.

-This course provides students an opportunity to observe teaching and learning for 30 hours or more in P-12 classrooms.
+Provides students an opportunity to observe teaching and learning for 30 hours or more in P-12 classrooms.
 Students are introduced to the requirements for teacher preparation and certification.
 Students will examine characteristics of effective teaching.
-The course is designed to assist students in determining if a career in teaching is an appropriate goal.
+Designed to assist students in determining if a career in teaching is an appropriate goal.
+Students will be required to complete the Missouri Educator Profile.
+Students must earn a "B" or higher in all education courses with an EDU prefix.

-EDU2200\\\\\\ (3-0) 3 cr. hrs.
+EDU2200 (3-0) 3 cr. hrs.
 Technology for Teachers

-Prerequisite: ENG 1330 and EDU2040 with a grade of "C" or better.
+Prerequisite: ENG1330 and College Reading with a grade of "C" or better and EDU2040 with a "B" or better.

-In this course students will learn how to integrate instructional technology into the P-12 classrooms.
+Students will learn how to integrate instructional technology into the P-12 classrooms.
 Students will study a variety of software programs, presentation technology, and telecommunication tools.
 The focus will also be on social, ethical, legal, and human issues surrounding the use of technology.
+Students must earn a "B" or higher in all education courses with an EDU prefix.

-EDU2320\\\\\ (3-0) 3 cr. hrs.
+EDU2320 (3-0) 3 cr. hrs.
 Educational Psychology

-Prerequisite: EDU2040 with a grade of "C" or better.
+Prerequisite: EDU2040 with a grade of a "B" or better and College Reading with a grade of "C" or better.

-This course is designed to help students relate the application of psychological principles to teaching, learning, and assessment and the educational practice in P-12 classrooms.
-It will focus on the learner and the learning process, teacher characteristics, and classroom processes that increase student motivation.
+Designed to help students relate the application of psychological principles to teaching, learning, and assessment and the educational practice in P-12 classrooms.
+Focuses on the learner and the learning process, teacher characteristics, and classroom processes that increase student motivation.
 Student diversity and appropriate instructional strategies for students with special needs will also be introduced.
+Students must earn a "B" or higher in all education courses with an EDU prefix.

-EDU2400 \\\\\\ (3-0) 3 cr. hrs.
-Infant and Toddler Methods and Materials Prerequisite: EDU1300.
+EDU2400 (3-0) 3 cr. hrs.
+Infant/Toddler Curriculum Methods